hyperse-io/config-loader/README.md

-  projectCwd?: string; // Project root directory tsconfig?: string; // Path to tsconfig.json plugins?: Plugin[]; // Additional plugins
-  externals: Array<RegExp | string>; // External dependencies to exclude
+  projectCwd?: string; // Project root directory tsconfig?: string; // Path to tsconfig.json plugins?: Plugin[]; // Additional plugins externals?: Array<RegExp | string>; // External dependencies to exclude externalExclude?: (moduleId: RegExp | string) => boolean; // The function to exclude aggregated externals, if the function returns true, the module will be excluded.
   // The function to create your custom loaders. createLoaders?: (
     options?: LoaderOptions,